Public Health (P_HLTH)

 P_HLTH 7140: Public Health Statistics

 This course will cover basic sampling methods and parametric and nonparametric statistics, appropriate for answering questions arising in public health research.
-There will be computer exercise involving data.
+There will be computer exercises involving data.
+This course meets specific Council on Education for Public Health accreditation competencies.
 Graded on A-F basis only.

 Credit Hours: 3